It’s Ok When You Have Symptoms, but Don’t Use It for Prevention.

 The National Women’s Health Network has always supported menopause hormone therapy (HT) for symptom relief.
 Most symptoms associated with menopause are worse immediately before or after periods finally stop, but some, like vaginal dryness, can cause problems for women many years after menopause.
 But what about using hormones for prevention?
 Does it matter when women start hormones when the reason they’re taking them is to prevent problems in the future?
 A new study has confirmed that taking hormones immediately after menopause does not reduce risk factors for heart disease, nor does it prevent cognitive decline.
 The study results are a nail in the coffin for the “critical period” hypothesis, the idea that menopause HT would work to prevent heart disease and other conditions, but only if treatment started immediately after menopause.
 The critical period hypothesis was developed after the Women’s Health Initiative found that taking menopause HT later in life did not prevent these conditions.

-We’ve created this fact sheet because it is important for women of all ages, and the clinicians who take care of them, to understand what we now know about taking hormones to prevent chronic conditions such as heart disease, Alzheimer’s and cognitive decline.
+We’ve created this consumer health information because it is important for women of all ages, and the clinicians who take care of them, to understand what we now know about taking hormones to prevent chronic conditions such as heart disease, Alzheimer’s and cognitive decline.

 Kronos Early Estrogen Prevention Study (KEEPS)